-Mark is a Legislative Analyst for EFF.
-His issues include user privacy, civil liberties, surveillance law, and "cybersecurity."
+Mark is the Civil Liberties Legislative Lead for EFF.
+His issues include consumer privacy, civil liberties, surveillance law, and "cybersecurity."
 When not reading legal or legislative documents, Mark can be found reading non-legal and legislative documents, exploring the Bay Area, and riding his bike.
-He was educated at Reed College, spent a year abroad at the University of Oxford (Wadham College), and concentrated in Political History.
-The intersection of his concentration with advancing technologies and the law was prevalent throughout his education, and Mark's excited to apply these passions to EFF.
+He was educated at Reed College and spent a year abroad at the University of Oxford (Wadham College).
+He has been featured on and offline in publications like The Economist, New York Times, National Law Journal, and the Washington Post.
 Previous to joining EFF, Mark was a Contributor to ArsTechnica, and a Legislative Research Assistant for LexisNexis.

 415.436.9333 x 128

 Media Relations Director and Digital Rights Analyst